PULSAR SHOCKER—SCIENCE’S BIGGEST BLIND SPOT!

 Dr. John Kraus was a physicist and the designer of the Big Ear radio telescope.
 He actually invented several types of radio antennas.

-Bob Dixon was the director of SETI at Ohio State University radio telescope.
+Bob Dixon was the director of SETI at the Ohio State University radio telescope.

 Together they excluded the possibility of the signal having been a plane, planet, asteroid, comet, satellite, spacecraft, ground-based transmitter, or any other known natural source.